Beautiful Waste

 "Beautiful Waste" is a single released by Australian rock group, The Triffids in February 1984.
-It was not included on any of the band's studio albums nor extended plays, it was first compiled on Australian Melodrama (1994).
-The B-side, "Property Is Condemned", was included on the 1984 EP Raining Pleasure.
+Not included on any of the band's studio albums nor extended plays, it was first compiled on Australian Melodrama (1994).
+Its B-side, "Property Is Condemned", was included on the 1984 EP Raining Pleasure.
 A film clip was made for "Beautiful Waste".
 Its name was adapted for a 2008 posthumous compilation of mid-1980s non-album tracks, Beautiful Waste and Other Songs.

-In May 2008 Youth Group performed a cover version of "Beautiful Waste" on national radio station Triple J's "Like a Version" segment.
+In May 2008, Youth Group performed a cover version of "Beautiful Waste" on national radio station Triple J's "Like a Version" segment.
 Youth Group's Toby Martin had previously filled in as one of the guest vocalists for a reformed The Triffids, at the Sydney Festival performances earlier in that year.

 Track listing

 All tracks written by David McComb.